-The brand’s signature design of free-floating diamonds behind watch glass was created in the 1970s.
+Created in the 1970s, the brand’s signature design of free-floating diamonds behind watch glass.
 Chopard uses only ethically sourced gold and aims to eventually use sustainable gold across all pieces.

-This brand was founded by husband and wife David and Sybil Yurman in 1980.
-It has been known to create designs mimicking the American Craft Movement.
+Founded in 1980 by husband and wife David and Sybil Yurman, this brand is recognized for its designs mimicking the American Craft Movement.

 Graff began in 1960 when Laurence Graff founded the company in London.
 The brand is famous for its large designs using ethically sourced diamonds.
-The brand is also widely known for buying and resetting famous or prominent diamonds.
+The brand is also buys and resets famous or prominent diamonds.
 Graff has over 50 stores around the world.

 Some of the most famous Graff diamonds have included a pink emerald cut diamond over 20 ct called “the Graff Pink”, and the largest emerald cut Fancy Vivid Yellow diamond in the world, named “Delaire Sunrise”.

-Harry Winston was founded in New York City in 1932, and named after the founder.
-He had been called the “King of Diamonds” and “Jeweler to the Stars” for his creations.
+Harry Winston founded in New York City in 1932, and named after the founder.
+He was called the “King of Diamonds” and “Jeweler to the Stars” for his creations.
 Winston was well-known to the public and among the most famous jewelers in the world.
-Winston was also the first jeweler to loan diamonds to an actress for the Academy Awards.
+In addition, Winston was also the first jeweler to loan diamonds to an actress for the Academy Awards.
 In 1943 he dressed Jennifer Jones in his signature diamonds and quickly became popular with Hollywood celebrities.

 Winston donated the Hope Diamond to the Smithsonian Institution in 1958 after owning it for a decade.
 He also traded the Portuguese Diamond to the Smithsonian in 1963.
 Harry Winston Inc. has over 22 worldwide retail stores globally.